SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/util/transparent_layer_list.md

 ## Functionality
 Stores a base layer, which is a Sequence of data that is, ideally, shares the greatest percentage of data with the other layers.
-(In [OutputFileReader,](../testing/output_file_reader.md) I've used the reference data as the base layer, since most output variables are not changed by changes to individual inputs.)
+(In [OutputFileReader,](../testing/output_file_reader.md) the reference data is used as the base layer, since most output variables are not affected by changes to individual inputs.)

-On top of the base layer, it stores a dictionary for each additional layer, mapping indices to their respective changed values.
-These dictionaries are wrapped using TransparentLayer, which is an immutable [Sequence](https://docs.python.org/3.10/library/collections.abc.html#collections.abc.Sequence) storing a reference to the base layer, as well as the dictionary itself.
+On top of the base layer, each additional layer is represented by a dictionary mapping indices of changed values to their respective values.
+These dictionaries are wrapped using TransparentLayer, which is a [Sequence](https://docs.python.org/3.10/library/collections.abc.html#collections.abc.Sequence) storing a reference to the base layer, as well as the dictionary itself.
-The dictionary only stores differences from the base layer, and, as the name would imply, is transparent for all indices not included in the dictionary, allowing the programmer to access data as if it stored the full dataset.
+The dictionary only stores differences from the base layer, and, as the name would imply, is transparent for all values not overridden by the dictionary, allowing the programmer to access data as if the full dataset was stored.

 ## Examples
 ```